 A. There is no minimum level of wealth to work with me.
 I believe that everyone needs a plan in place regardless of the amount of your assets.

-Q. How long does a Life and Legacy Planning Session take?
+Q. How long does a Planning Session take?

 A. I block off two hours of my time to meet with you during a Planning Session.
 We will discuss everything you own and the people that you love as we cover the plan the state has in place for you.
 Then we will talk about your wishes and see how you want to plan your asset distribution, different than the state's plan for you.

 Q. Why do I have to go through a planning session?
 Can’t you just prepare a quick will for me?

 A. In my opinion it is only through a full discussion of everything that you own and everyone that you love that I can properly advise you on the best plan for you.
-Our discussion will also bring clarity for you as you choose your own fee based on your budget and the level of protection that you want.
+Our discussion will also bring clarity for you as you choose your own fee, based on your budget and the level of protection that you want.
 Ask about my Economy Will plan which might be a quicker process if it meets your needs.

 Q. What is Probate?